ytm-manager/ytm-manager.github.io/README.md

 # ICIQ-DMP.github.io
-Contains the documentation of the DMP projects, mainly eChempad.
+Contains the documentation of the Youtube Music Manager application.

 ## Exhaustive list of the dependencies of the github 4 pages
 Here are [the dependencies of github 4 pages](https://pages.github.com/versions/).
 Specifically, Jekyll version is 3.9.3